Miss Universe 1971: Returns and withdrawals

 This edition saw the returns of Trinidad and Tobago which last competed in 1966, the United States Virgin Islands which last competed in 1968, and Thailand which last competed in 1969.

 Miroslava Jancíková of Czechoslovakia withdrew after the Czechoslovak government banned beauty pageants in their country.
+Dorrit Weinrich withdrew due to feminist actions in her country.
 Marite Tomassone of Paraguay withdrew after a few days in Miami for undisclosed reasons.
-Ceylon, Chile, Denmark, and Hong Kong after their respective organizations failed to hold a national competition or appoint a delegate.
+Ceylon, Chile, and Hong Kong after their respective organizations failed to hold a national competition or appoint a delegate.